 With precise insights that spur effective action, analytics teams can take on an important strategic role.

 Analytics teams often face daunting hurdles in collecting, centralizing, and cleaning customer data for analysis.
 With time and resources at a premium, these teams must quickly move from “what happened?” to “what do we do about it?”

 Many of the best teams use a simple but extremely powerful framework for understanding the drivers of customer economics.

 For instance, if you’re an analytics leader tasked with reporting on customer health trends among members of the loyalty program, you might start by looking at metrics like total revenue and revenue-per-user associated with program members.

 That’s a great starting point.
 But when you think about it from the perspective of the marketer or loyalty program manager tasked with the program P&L, it opens up a raft of questions.
 Why are your numbers up or down?
 And if you want to improve, which of many potential levers of customer behavior – increasing order frequency, average order value, or average unit revenue – should you focus on?

 The Revenue Driver Tree

 One framework often used by analytics leader is a revenue driver tree: a way of systematically parsing a high-level segment metric (e.g., total revenue) into the most granular drivers of customer behavior.
-Here’s what it might look like for a retail brand:

 This example uses retail-specific concepts (like “items per order”) – but there’s a useful version of the revenue driver tree for every industry.
 In fact, the tree is often more complex outside of retail.
 An airline, for example, might break out revenue by customer into a few buckets: